KokoiRuby/devsecops-demo-app-helm/README.md

 ## Overview

 The helm chart repo for [devsecops-demo-app](https://github.com/KokoiRuby/devsecops-demo-app).
+There is also a [twin](https://github.com/KokoiRuby/devsecops-demo-app-helm-argocd-pr) repo that you will meet later as you are going through the tutorial

 ## Install